motexture/MusicEXT/README.md

 # MusicEXT-1.0

-**Using MusicGen model, create infinite length music or play live music with smooth transitions.
+Using MusicGen model from Facaebook, create infinite length music or play live music with smooth transitions.
 Both thanks to the model which allows for generating music with conditioning.
-**

 ## Installation